-A deciduous tree to 25(-30) m.
-Bark greenish grey when young, turning grey but remaining smooth with age.
-Branchlets glabrous, purplish red to greenish yellow, sometimes glaucous bloomed, turning brown and woody only after several years.
-Buds ovoid, with five to eight pairs of imbricate scales.
-Leaves broadly pentagonal in outline, base cordate, (five-) seven lobed to halfway or less, 4–10 × 6–20 cm, lobes triangular to ovate, apically acuminate, margins entire, upper surface bright green, lower surface glossy green, glabrous except for tufts in vein axils; petiole 3–12 cm long, green to red, glabrous, often grooved, broadest at base, exuding a milky sap when broken; autumn colour clear yellow.
+A deciduous tree to 25(–30) m.
+Bark greenish-grey when young, turning grey but remaining smooth with age.
+Branchlets glabrous, purplish-red to greenish-yellow, sometimes glaucous bloomed, turning brown and woody only after several years.
+Buds ovoid, with 5 to 8 pairs of imbricate scales.
+Leaves broadly pentagonal in outline, base cordate, (5–) 7-lobed to halfway or less, 4–10 × 6–20 cm, lobes triangular to ovate, apically acuminate, margins entire, upper surface bright green, lower surface glossy green, glabrous except for tufts in vein axils; petiole 3–12 cm long, green to red, glabrous, often grooved, broadest at base, exuding a milky sap when broken; autumn colour clear yellow.
 Inflorescence, corymbose, erect, few to many flowered.
-Flowers yellowish, 5-merous, usually andromonoecious, pedicels slender, sepals oblong, 0.4–0.5 cm long, petals obovate, as long as sepals, stamens eight, inserted in the middle or outside of the nectar disc.
-Samaras 3-6(-7) cm long, wings spreading nearly horizontally.
+Flowers yellowish, 5-merous, usually andromonoecious, pedicels slender, sepals oblong, 0.4–0.5 cm long, petals obovate, as long as sepals, stamens 8, inserted in the middle or outside of the nectar disc.
+Samaras 3–6(–7) cm long, wings spreading nearly horizontally.
 Nutlets flattened.
-Flowering May, with unfolding leaves, fruiting in September to October.
+Flowering in May, with unfolding leaves, fruiting in September to October.
 (Yaltirik 1967; Browicz 1982; Krüssmann 1984; van Gelderen et al. 1994; Xu et al. 2008; Mohtashamian et al. 2017; van Welzen et al. 2017).

 Distribution Armenia Azerbaijan Bhutan China Southern Xizang, northwestern Yunnan Georgia India Assam, Sikkim, Jammu-Kashmir Iran Nepal Pakistan Turkey